Comparing Speedemissions (SPMI) & Monro (MNRO)

 |2.50

-Monro has a consensus target price of $64.50, indicating a potential downside of 18.18%.
+Monro has a consensus target price of $64.50, suggesting a potential downside of 18.42%.
 Given Monro’s higher probable upside, analysts clearly believe Monro is more favorable than Speedemissions.

 Summary